quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part55_Subtest_6_Elect.md

 ---
 #### Power Calculation for Light Bulb
-Background context: The current drawn by a light bulb can be calculated using Ohm's Law, \( I = \frac{P}{V} \), where P is the power in watts and V is the voltage.
+Background context: The current drawn by a light bulb can be calculated using Ohm's Law, $I = \frac{P}{V}$, where P is the power in watts and V is the voltage.
 For example, if you have a 60-watt bulb operating at 120 volts, it will draw 0.5 amperes.
 :p How much current does a 60-watt light bulb draw when operated at 120 volts?
 ??x
 A 60-watt light bulb draws 0.5 amperes when operated at 120 volts.